 Should you try to earn the pass late in the year like me?

 Earning your 110,000 points late in the year is NOT ideal.
 Once achieved, the Southwest Companion Pass becomes effective immediately and does NOT expire until the end of the following year.
 The perfect scenario would be to try and earn it in January or February so you’d have almost two full years to use it.
+Here’s an ideal timetable for when to earn the pass.

-How We Will Use the Southwest Companion Pass
+How We Use the Southwest Companion Pass

 I really love flying Southwest.
 We’ve had nothing but great experiences since flying this airline out of Indianapolis after having a terrible time on Frontier (never again!).